water-ice-group/organic_neb_mace/README.md

 The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.

-To run active learning (including initialization of training configs, run `train.py`. `train.sh` in the example directory gives example arguments).
+To run active learning (including initialization of training configs, run `train.py` in `scripts`. `train.sh` in the example directory gives example arguments).

 ## Active learning on microsolvated ethyl chloride and fluoride ion SN2

 The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.

-To run active learning (including initialization of training configs, run `train.py`. `train.sh` in the example directory gives example arguments).
+To run active learning (including initialization of training configs, run `train.py` in `scripts`. `train.sh` in the example directory gives example arguments).

 ## Aromatic substitution with AL and ReaxFF